kingparra/hpfp/18_-_monad/notes.rst

-of** ``getLine`` **and** ``putStrLn`` **into a single IO action.** As it happens, the cleanest way to express ordering in a lambda calculus without bolting on something unpleasant is through nesting of expressions or lambdas.
+of** ``getLine`` **and** ``putStrLn`` **into a single IO action.** As it happens, the cleanest way to express ordering in a lambda calculus is through nesting expressions.

 A more thorough exploration: